-Finding three or four-letter word names on traditional domains is almost impossible.
-Scratch that, a four-letter .com domain that isn’t even a real word in the dictionary will cost you upwards of a few thousand dollars.
+Finding three or four-letter word names on traditional domains is almost impossible, and if available, they’re obscenely expensive.
 On the flipside, a meaningful word or phrase on new domain extensions will cost you only a couple of dollars.

 As an early stage startup, your only goal is to sell your product or service and share your mind-bending idea with the world to spread awareness about what you do.
 Marketing, if done right, can do wonders for your startup and catapult it to a become the next ‘big thing’.